Ancient history of Cyprus: Cyprus under Alexander the Great

-The death of Alexander the Great in 323 BC, put an end to Greek aspirations for global domination.
-His empire was divided between his generals and successors, who immediately started fighting one another.
+After the death of Alexander the Great in 323 BC, his empire was divided between his generals and successors, who immediately started fighting one another.
 The death of Alexander the Great marks the beginning of the Hellenistic period of Cypriot history.
 After the death of Alexander the Great, Cyprus passed on to Ptolemaic rule.
 Still under Greek influence, Cyprus gained full access to the Greek culture and thus became fully hellenised.

-Egypt and Syria
+Cyprus contested between Ptolemies and Antigonids

 The wars of Alexander's successors inevitably began to involve Cyprus, and focused on two claimants, Antigonus Monophthalmus in Syria (assisted by his son Demetrius Poliorcetes) and Ptolemy Lagus in Egypt.

 The Cypriot kings who, so far, had largely managed to maintain their kingdoms' independence, found themselves in a new and difficult position.
 As Cyprus became the focus of discord between Ptolemy and Antigonus, the kings of the island now had to make new choices and alliances.
 The largest city and kingdom of Cyprus then appears to have been Salamis, whose king was Nicocreon.
 Nicocreon strongly supported Ptolemy.
 According to Arrian, he had the support of Pasikratis of Solon, Nikoklis of Paphos and Androcles of Amathus.
 Other kings of Cyprus, however, including Praxippos of Lapithos and Kyrenia, the Poumiaton (Pygmalion) of Kition and Stasioikos of Marion, allied themselves with Antigonus.
 Some kings chose to remain neutral.

 Against these, Nicocreon and other pro-Ptolemaic kings conducted military operations.
 Ptolemy sent military support to his allies, providing troops under the command of Seleucus and Menelaus.
 Lapithos-Kyrenia was occupied after a siege and Marion capitulated.
 Diodorus Siculus tells us that Amathus was forced to provide hostages, while Kition was laid siege to in about 315 BC.

-Ptolemy to Cyprus

 Ptolemy entered Cyprus with further military forces in 312 BC, captured and killed the king of Kition and arrested the pro-Antigonid kings of Marion and Lapithos-Kyrenia.
 He destroyed the city of Marion and annulled most of the former kingdoms of Cyprus.
 This crucial and decisive intervention by Ptolemy in 312 BC gave more power to the kings of Solon and Paphos, and particularly to Nicocreon of Salamis, whom Ptolemy seems to have appreciated and trusted completely and who won the cities and the wealth of expelled kings.
 Salamis extended its authority throughout eastern, central and northern Cyprus, since Kition and Lapithos were absorbed into it and Tamassos already belonged to it.
 Furthermore, Nicocreon took office as chief general in Cyprus with the blessing of Ptolemy, effectively making him master of the whole island.

 But the situation was fluid and the rulers of Soli and Paphos had been kept in power.
 Soon, King Nicocles of Paphos was considered suspect; in 312 BC he was besieged and forced to suicide, and his entire family was put to death.
 The following year Nicocreon of Salamis died.